felixtsao/oneVR_devel/README.md

 <p>
 Cross platform display on mobile devices via web technologies.
 Can be viewed interactively via web browser, iOS and Android.
 <h3> Hardware Component </h3>
 3D printable monoscopic and stereoscopic VR camera mounts designed in OpenSCAD.
 Designs are specific to dimensions of SJCAM4000.
+Designs are parameterized and are easily adjustable to fit other small camera types.

 Plans
 -----